-My drain is blocked, what can I use to unblock my drain?
+My drain is blocked; what can I use to unblock my drain?

-My water bill is unusually high, could I have a possible water leak?
+My water bill is unusually high; could I have a possible water leak?

-I can smell gas in my home, do I have a gas leak?
+I can smell gas in my home.
+Do I have a gas leak?
 What should I do?

 If you have any plumbing questions, make sure you call your local Sydney plumber.
-Fixed Today are happy to discuss any plumbing issue or concern you may have, no matter how big or small.
-We only ever give honest and upfront permanent solutions that work best for you and your home.
+Fixed Today is happy to discuss any plumbing issue or concern you may have, no matter how big or small.
+We only give honest and upfront permanent solutions that work best for you and your home.